mlamarche77/Github-Calendar/README.md

 Then generate the token.

-## Creating the project on your own
+## Hosting the project on your own

 1. Log into Digital Ocean
 2. Click on Droplets on the left hand panel